s030827/docker_compose_for_ruby_on_rails/README.md

 ```

 > Obs:
-> If you don't have rails installed you can run follows steps on the [docker-compose](https://docs.docker.com/compose/rails/) tutorial for rails.
+> If you don't have rails installed you can run follows steps like the [docker-compose](https://docs.docker.com/compose/rails/) tutorial for rails.

 - Edit the file /rails_app/config/database.yml